jim005/link2nativemaps/README.md

 # link2nativemaps
-Script PHP to redirect to native map apps.
+Script PHP to redirect to native map apps : Apple Maps (apps), Google Maps (apps) or OpenStreetMap.org (web).

-In our website, email, sms... we could forward users to url like this
+On your website, by e-mail, by sms... we could send URL like this :
     https://maps.appsenso.eu/?q=44.533744,6.471383
-so on mobile devices they are redirected to their native maps apps.
-Otherwise, they're redirecting to OpenStreetMap.org.
+on mobile device, user will be redirected to their native maps apps.
+Otherwise, they're redirecting to https://www.OpenStreetMap.org.

 # Live demo & webservice
 This script is used here http://maps.appsenso.eu
 Feel free to use it.
-Exemple :
+Example :
  * https://maps.appsenso.eu/?q=44.533744,6.471383 , with q=LATITUDE,LONGITUDE.
 Could be use on http:// or https://